01 Getting Started

 2. Add a description that defines the purpose of the push.

 3. Use the Action drop-down to select the Find option.
-There are options to set parameters if there are multiple matches found.
-For this example, there should only be one account linked to the account number so we will keep the first record default option.
+If multiple matches are found, you can set parameters.
+For this example, only one Account should be linked to the account number so that we can keep the first record default option.

-You can choose to skip or create a record ID if no match is found.
+If no match is found, you can choose to skip or create a record ID.
 For this use case, we want to skip.

 Screenshot of the object settings tab for map salesforce objects screen